Nickkcj/Password-Generator/README.md

-# Gerenciador de Senhas 🔐
+# Password Manager 🔐
-Um programa simples e eficaz para gerenciar suas senhas, desenvolvido em Python com a biblioteca Tkinter.
-Salve suas senhas localmente e nunca mais se preocupe em esquecê-las! 🚀
+A simple and effective program for managing your passwords, developed in Python using the Tkinter library.
+Save your passwords locally and never worry about forgetting them again! 🚀

+---

-## Funcionalidades 🛠️
+## Features 🛠️
-- Gerador de Senhas Seguras: Cria senhas aleatórias com letras maiúsculas, minúsculas, números e símbolos. 🔑

-- Armazenamento Local: Salva suas senhas em um arquivo de texto (saved_passwords.txt) na sua máquina. 💾

-- Interface Simples e Intuitiva: Fácil de usar, com uma interface gráfica amigável. 🖥️

-- Copiar Senha: A senha é copiada automaticamente usando pyperclip, basta clicar CTRL + V. 📋
+- **Secure Password Generator**: Creates random passwords with uppercase and lowercase letters, numbers, and symbols. 🔑
+- **Local Storage**: Saves your passwords in a text file (`saved_passwords.txt`) on your machine. 💾
+- **Simple and Intuitive Interface**: Easy to use with a user-friendly graphical interface. 🖥️
+- **Copy Password**: Automatically copies the password using `pyperclip`.
+Just press `CTRL + V`. 📋

+---

-## Futuras Atualizações 🔮
+## Future Updates 🔮

-- Criptografia 🔒: Adicionar criptografia para proteger as senhas salvas no arquivo.

-- Busca de Senhas 🔍: Implementar uma função de busca para encontrar senhas salvas rapidamente.

-- Backup Automático 📁: Criar backups automáticos do arquivo de senhas.

-- Integração com Nuvem 🌐: Salvar senhas de forma segura na nuvem (opcional).
+- **Encryption** 🔒: Add encryption to protect saved passwords.
+- **Password Search** 🔍: Implement a search function to quickly find saved passwords.
+- **Automatic Backup** 📁: Create automatic backups of the password file.
+- **Cloud Integration** 🌐: Optionally save passwords securely in the cloud.

+---